s-gryt/sgryt.com/_posts/2024-07-09-dependency-inversion-principle-in-lambda.md

 ---
-title: "Why Dependency Inversion is a Game-Changer for Serverless AWS Lambda Functions"
+title: "Dependency Inversion Principle in AWS Lambda: Building Flexible and Maintainable Serverless Applications"
 description: "Using the Dependency Inversion Principle (DIP) in AWS Lambda Functions leads to more scalable, testable, and cost-efficient serverless applications.
 By reducing tight coupling and unnecessary dependencies, it minimizes cold starts and simplifies maintenance.
-Here’s how it improves serverless design."
+Here's how it improves serverless design."
 author: s-gryt
 date: 2024-07-09 15:00:00 CST
 categories:
-  - Agile Methodologies
   - AWS Lambda
   - Clean Code
   - Code Quality